Posters

 Shining Light on the Invisible: Fluorescent Detection of Reactive Oxygen Species

-Methods: This research focuses on advancements in fluorescent detection techniques for ROS, examining the application of various fluorescent probes.
-We study the interaction mechanisms, selectivity, sensitivity, and advantages of these probes over traditional methods.
-Specifically, isolated rodent skeletal muscle models were exposed to alternating hyperoxia and hypoxia.
+We used fluorescence detection techniques to study ROS in isolated rodent skeletal muscle models, which were exposed to alternating hyperoxia and hypoxia.
 To assess hydrogen peroxide (H2O2) and superoxide formation, dihydrofluorescein (Hfluor) and hydroethidine (DHE) probes were used, respectively.
-Tissue fluorescence was monitored using reflected and transmitted light to provide quantitative ROS levels.

-Results: Oxygenation Effects: During hypoxia, tissues loaded with Hfluor or DHE probes showed a significant increase in fluorescence, indicating elevated production of ROS-H2O2 and ROS-superoxide.
-Upon reoxygenation, the fluorescence signals promptly declined, suggesting that ROS levels are dynamically regulated by oxygen availability.
+Oxygenation Effects: During hypoxia, tissues loaded with Hfluor or DHE probes showed a significant increase in fluorescence, indicating elevated production of H2O2 and superoxide.
+Upon reoxygenation, the fluorescence signals declined, suggesting that oxygen availability is related to ROS levels.

 Oxidized Probe Fluorescence: To validate the specificity of the probes, experiments using the oxidized forms of Hfluor and DHE were conducted.
-These control experiments revealed similar fluorescence patterns to those observed during hypoxia, indicating potential procedural artifacts influencing the signals.
+Those control experiments exhibited fluorescence patterns similar to those during hypoxia, but the signals cannot be blocked by the antioxidant.

-Antioxidant Trials: Introducing ROS-specific antioxidants to hypoxic tissues effectively reduced the hypoxia-induced fluorescence.
-This supports the hypothesis that the increased fluorescence during hypoxia is due to ROS production, as antioxidants neutralized the ROS and decreased fluorescence.
+Antioxidant Trials: Exogenously introduced ROS-specific antioxidants were effective in reducing hypoxia-fluorescence in hypoxic tissues.
+This supports that the increased fluorescence during hypoxia is due to ROS production, as antioxidants neutralized the ROS and decreased fluorescence.